 Depending on how mature your remote team is, you might be facing one or more (or even all) of these challenges.

 Get the Right Tools

-Adopting the right tools is the foundational element of enabling a remote workforce.
+Adopting the right tools is the foundation for enabling a remote workforce.
 When deployed properly, the right tools can solve three problems:

-The communication gap is the most common challenge for remote teams - and the one that can best be solved by using the appropriate tools.
-This not only includes messaging and video conferencing apps like Slack or Zoom but also productivity tools like G Suite where teams can seamlessly collaborate on any given task.
+The communication gap is the most common challenge for remote teams - and the one that can best be solved using appropriate tools.
+This not only includes messaging and video conferencing apps like Slack or Zoom but also productivity tools like G Suite where teams can seamlessly collaborate on tasks.

 Another challenge for managers is to accurately track and assess productivity of each of their remote employees.
-Have you ever had an employee with no results, but tons of activity?
+Have you ever had an employee who doesn’t perform, but seems to be doing a lot?
 Or another you feel is slacking on activity but somehow meeting their goals?
-You can get better insight and answers into why these things happen by deploying performance tracking tools like Prodoscore: a business tool that integrates with all of your apps and offers real-time engagement reports.
+You can get better insight and answers into why these things happen by deploying performance tracking tools like Prodoscore: a tool that brings you business insights that enable highly productive sales teams.

 Respect Others’ Time

 Remote teams often operate on different time zones that make collaboration and meetings tough to schedule.
 The most important rule here is to strike a balance between you and your remote employee’s time.
-We all work together and need to be courteous of each other’s time.
-If 10 AM in your time zone corresponds to 10 PM in their time zone, the best approach would be to meet at the middle ground where both parties are comfortable.
+We all work together and need to be courteous.
+If 10 AM in your time zone corresponds to 10 PM in their time zone, the best approach would be to meet somewhere in the middle, where both parties are comfortable.